lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

-# Method using Connect Delaunay
+# Method 1 using Connect Delaunay

+The Delaunay algorithm is applied to a set of points.
+In this example we will use the nodes from the hex mesh in Step 1.
+The point distribution will impact the success of a connected tet mesh.
+A point distribution where spacing varies from very small to very large can result in high aspect ratios and boundary problems.
+This hex mesh provides structured regular spacing and is topologically consistent and will result in a successful Delaunay connection.

 ## Create the Hex Mesh from Step 1

 The **'infile'** command is used to read and run a LaGriT command file.
 In this case we read and run the same command file that was used to create a hex mesh in Step 1.
-Use the **cmo/status** command to confirm the mesh object "3dmesh" was created.
+Use the **'cmo/status'** commands to confirm the mesh object named "3dmesh" was created.

 ```
 infile 01_create_hex.lgi